 See Also: 5 Creepy Ethiopian Cultural Practices

-Having seen the terrible pain these girls go through, I feel like more should be done to ensure that this trend stops entirely and together we can be able to achieve this.
-Please share on social media.
+Having seen the terrible pain these girls go through, we feel that more should be done on educating these women to ensure that this trend stops entirely.

 See Also: 5 Bizarre Ugandan Cultural Practices